 Best for: Solo developers, startups, and teams with moderate security requirements who trust software boundaries and can accept that blocked files are still on disk.

-Strategy 4: Git Worktree + Clean Branch
+Strategy 4: How Do You Use Git Worktree for a Clean Branch?

 How it works: